 Content Strategy Tip: social media is your playground, not your prison

 When we talk about content, we think (mostly) about social channels.
 This is where the game is played, of course, so all the rules of the platforms apply (for example, videos are probably the most engaging format).

 The social channels, though, can be limiting for a luxury brand: while you control the content, you don’t control the platform, which means not having control on the overall user experience.
 As luxury is mostly about the experience, you should plan for an integrated journey where social is but one of the touchpoints.

 Minisites and other immersive digital experiences where you are in control of every detail are a good complement to social content.
 Think about Gucci’s latest venture, called Guccifest: an online fashion show with live streaming events that will play on social channels and on the operation website.

-This can be hard to assimilate for luxury brands, who are used to producing few but very expensive communication materials.
+This kind of content strategy can be hard to assimilate for luxury brands, who are used to producing few but very expensive communication materials.

 Even the wealthiest brand, though, needs to come to terms with the economics of content.
 This, though, doesn’t need to be a limit to creativity.
 Just think about different forms of content: you might repurpose some existing photos from a shooting into a new material, or produce a video that is nowhere near as expensive as a commercial, such as an interview.

 Content Strategy Tip: break the wall between social and the rest